 The aim of this assignment is to allow the students to demonstrate their understanding of various concepts, theories and processes studied/developed in this unit.

-This assessment will provide you an opportunity to show your understanding on the calculation of Internal forces and drawing of Internal Force diagrams.
+This assessment will provide you an opportunity to show your understanding on the calculation of Internal forces in trusses and beams and drawing of Internal Force diagrams.

-Assignment 2 will be available by end of Week 7 through unit website.
+Assignment 2 will be available by end of week 6 through unit website.